Marine Bilge Pumps: The Ultimate Guide for Ships

 You may think that your 10 GPM pump is strong enough to eliminate all nuisance water and maybe even save you from sinking.
 In reality, your 10GPM pump might only be moving at 3GPM.

-This is because there is about a 20% capacity drop due to voltage (small boat bilge pumps are tested at 13.6 volts while most marine batteries only run at 12), 30% for head height, and 20% from hose resistance.
+The GPM goes down because there is about a 20% capacity drop due to voltage (small boat bilge pumps are tested at 13.6 volts while most marine batteries only run at 12), 30% for head height, and 20% from hose resistance.

 Those numbers are estimates.
 But you should consider that unless you have the ideal setup, you may only be getting 30% of your pump’s rated GPM.
 So don’t take chances.
 Get the highest capacity pump your boat can handle to stay safe.